irmen/Pyro4/docs/source/tipstricks.rst

 ------------------------------------------------------------------------------------------------------
 A connected proxy that is unused takes up resources on the server.
 In the case of the threadpool server type, it locks up a single thread.
-If you have too many connected proxies at the same time, the server may run out of threads and stops responding.
+If you have too many connected proxies at the same time, the server may run out of threads and won't be able to accept new connections.
-You can use the ``THREADPOOL_SIZE`` config item to increase the number of threads Pyro uses in its thread pool in the daemon.
+You can use the ``THREADPOOL_SIZE`` config item to increase the number of threads.
-Or you could consider using the multiplex server instead, which doesn't have this particular issue.
+Or you could consider using the multiplex server instead, which doesn't have this limitation.
 Still, it is a good thing to think about when you can release a proxy in your code.
 Don't worry about reconnecting, that's done automatically once it is used again.
 Another option is to set ``COMMTIMEOUT`` to a certain value *on your server*, which will free up unused connections after the given time.